claudiac5/MICB475_Team11/README.md

 Research question
 - Is NSAID (Non-steroidal anti-inflammatory drug) use associated with distinct gut microbiome composition in MS patients, and does it contribute to observed differences vs healthy controls?

-## Multiple sclerosis: sex, hormones, and the gut microbiome

-Gap / novelty
-- MS is ~2–3× more common in women
-- Sex hormones shape gut microbiota
-- Original MS microbiome studies rarely stratify by sex or hormonal factors
-- iMSMS metadata allows stratification by sex and oral contraceptive use

-Rationale
-- Pregnancy and exogenous estrogens alter the microbiome
-- Hormonal effects may influence SCFA producers or immune-modulating taxa

-Research question
-- Does gut microbiome composition and diversity differ between male and female MS patients?

 ## Alcohol Consumption